webjohnjiang/fet-block/README.md

 Hook the request in a web page, and replace the url to another domain.
 When the request is xmlHttpRequest, it can transform the request to another domain or another request tunnel.

+All above are done by just one config file.

 ## usage